- Graduate School - UT Dallas/Naveen Jindal School of Management, Management and Administrative Sciences

 - Lipkin Finalist 2008, Society of General Internal Medicine Annual Meeting, Scientific Abstract, UCLA

-- Diabetes in Cardiovascular Diseases: A Companion to Braunwald's Heart Disease
+- The Quality Chasm in Diabetes in Cardiovascular Diseases: A Companion to Braunwald's Heart Disease

 Receptor isoform and ligand-specific modulation of dihydrotestosterone-induced prostate specific antigen gene expression and prostate tumor cell growth by estrogens.